kohilin/BoatRaceSharedTask/baseline/README.md

 > You can also set data respectively with -T -D -E options, but the system needs all files regardless of training or evaluation

 ### Train multi layer perceptron
-- ./BaselineBoatRacePredictor -M -t -P /your/path/to/data -D dev.tsv
+- ./BaselineBoatRacePredictor -M -t -P /your/path/to/data
 > Sorry still not support to adjust hyper parameter flexibly, but I will do sooner or later

 ## Results of the baselines